 Resveratrol, a compound that is found in red wine and red grapes, affects the health of the cells lining blood vessels.
 It also triggers the release of nitric oxide, which plays a key role in the relaxation of blood vessels.
 If that weren’t enough, resveratrol helps lower LDL cholesterol and prevents blood platelets from clumping together.
 This suggests that resveratrol can improve vascular function.
 Use 200–500 mg of trans resveratrol (the easiest-to-absorb form).
 For added antioxidant protection, look for formulas that combine resveratrol with grape seed extract.

 Systemic enzymes are similar to digestive enzymes with one big difference—they work within the bloodstream rather than the digestive system.
 Systemic enzymes, such as protease and serrapeptase, support overall health, but they are best known for their anti-inflammatory and circulation-boosting powers.
 They can also help thin excess mucus and support the breakdown of toxins, allergens, and unhealthy levels of fibrin in the blood (a substance related to clotting).
 Systemic enzymes are best taken on an empty stomach.
 Use in place of NSAIDs such as ibuprofen for pain relief.
 Follow dosage guidelines for best results.

-See also our free eBook: Heart Health: Natural Foods, Healing Nutrients, & Top Wellness Tips for a Happy Heart
+Related (free eBook): Heart Health: Natural Foods, Healing Nutrients, & Top Wellness Tips for a Happy Heart